elonbing/media-tool-kit/plugins/random-video-blend/readme.md

 ### Settings
-`--layers="  "`
+`--layers`

-Including this argument will allow you to control video layers in the script.
-Setting the value to `"no"` will deactivate this feature.
+Including this flag will allow you to control video layers in the script.
+This feature is deactivated by default.

 If you want to use this feature, do the following steps: